 8. Specific Undertakings of Student: with the above in mind, the Students shall undertake to do the following:

-(c) Report to Easton Education immediately, the publication of any unduly critical, derogatory, or libellous statement or statements, or statement(s) which may tend to unfairly injure the reputation of Easton Education, through social media or otherwise.
-Such reporting shall include the author or authors of such publication, and all other specifics known to the reporting student;
+(c) Report to Easton Education immediately, the publication of any unduly critical, derogatory, or libelous statement or statements, or statement(s) which may tend to unfairly injure the reputation of Easton Education, through social media or otherwise.
+Such reporting shall include the author or authors of such publication and all other specifics known to the reporting student;

-(d) Report to Easton Education immediately the publication of any inaccurate, unduly critical or derogatory, or libellous statement or statements tending to unfairly injure the reputation of another (and without limitation) existing or former Student, instructor, or staff member of Easton Education.
-Such reporting shall include the author or authors of such publication, and all other specifics known to the reporting Student;
+(d) Report to Easton Education immediately the publication of any inaccurate, unduly critical or derogatory, or libelous statement or statements tending to unfairly injure the reputation of another (and without limitation) existing or former Student, instructor, or staff member of Easton Education.
+Such reporting shall include the author or authors of such publication and all other specifics known to the reporting Student;

 (e) Refrain from disparagement of Easton Education in any other form that would reasonably be considered to bring Easton Education, and without limitation, its faculty, staff, or alumni, into disrepute;

 (f) Familiarize themselves with any other policies which bind them as Students, including but without limitation, Easton Education’s policies relating to privacy, harassment, discrimination, and bullying.